raspberrypilearning/mapping-the-weather/worksheet.md

     {'weather_stn_name': 'Pi Towers Demo', 'weather_stn_id': 255541, 'weather_stn_long': 0.110421, 'weather_stn_lat': 52.213842}
     ```

 1. This is the first record in the JSON data.
-As you can see, the stations longitude and latitude are within the dictionary.
-If you want to learn a little more about longitudes and latitudes, then have a look at the [second worksheet from Fetching the Weather](https://www.raspberrypi.org/learning/fetching-the-weather/worksheet2) These are easy enough to access.
-For instance, you could type this into the shell.
+As you can see, the station's longitude and latitude are within the dictionary.
+If you want to learn a little more about longitude and latitude, then have a look at the [second worksheet from Fetching the Weather](https://www.raspberrypi.org/learning/fetching-the-weather/worksheet2).
+These values are straightforward to access.
+For instance, you could type this into the shell:

     ``` python
     stations['items'][0]['weather_stn_long']
     ```

-    or, if you wanted to see a different station:
+    or, if you wanted to see a different station, type the following:

     ``` python
     stations['items'][5]['weather_stn_long']
     ```

-1. Two list comprehensions can be used in your Python file to fetch all the longitudes and latitudes.
+1. Two list comprehensions can be used in your Python file to fetch all the longitude and latitude values.
 These iterate over the JSON data and extract each of the longitudes and latitudes and place them in separate lists.

     ``` python
     lons = [station['weather_stn_long'] for station in stations['items']]
     lats = [station['weather_stn_lat'] for station in stations['items']]
     ```

-1. You can run your file now, and then in the shell you can have a look at all the longitudes and latitudes by typing:
+1. You can run your file now; you can have a look at all the longitudes and latitudes by typing the following in the shell:

 ``` python
 lons